Kidney cancer - Stage IV

-When I met with Dr. Jaggernath and his team, he told me that no one had a right to tell me that I had three months to live.
+When I met with my medical oncologist and his team, he told me that no one had a right to tell me that I had three months to live.
 He also told me that if I’d started taking the sunitinib as soon as my previous oncologist had prescribed it, I may have done more harm.
-Instead of starting this treatment immediately, Dr. Jaggernath prescribed a regimen to build up my immune system.
+Instead of starting this treatment immediately, my medical oncologist prescribed a regimen to build up my immune system.
 It took me nine months to get healthy.
 At the end of that, I started on sunitnib.

 During the past several years, I have had multiple treatments.
 After a bad fall, I had internal bleeding around my liver, and during surgery to fix that problem, my doctors at CTCA found cancer in my liver.
 I had cytoreduction, a 13-hour surgery that took about four months to recover from.
 I felt ready to give up during that time.
 Mind-body counseling at CTCA helped get me through by helping me find strength and hope.